 I have thoroughly enjoyed working closely with the Young Enterprise students this year and they have truly developed their entrepreneurial spirit through the programme.
 I couldn’t be more proud of their success.

-Find out more about Employability, Enterprise and Lifeskills at The Manchester College.
+Find out more about Youth, Community, Work and Skills at The Manchester College.